 - Leave the bag out by 5 p.m. on collection day, and volunteers Cindy Curley, Ellen Krag and Carolyn McDonald will pick it up and leave you an empty bag to fill for next time.

-All these dates are “weather permitting”–we may postpone the pickup by a week if the forecast is very snowy or rainy.
+Our next pickup date is Wednesday, May 18, 2022.
+This date is “weather permitting”—we may postpone the pickup by a week if the forecast is very rainy.

 - “Meals in a can:” hearty soups, beef stew, canned ravioli